skullpsg/Create_or_delete_Azurewebjobs/README.md

   iii)click download arrow(Get Publish) icon.

-  iv) In that file you can be get userName and userPWD.
+  iv) In that file you can get userName and userPWD.

 6. Run CreateWebjob Project.